-There is no indication of a QT/QTc prolonging effect of SABRIL (vigabatrin oral solution) in single doses up to 6.0 g.
-In a randomized, placebo-controlled, crossover study, 58 healthy subjects were administered a single oral dose of SABRIL (vigabatrin oral solution) (3 g and 6 g) and placebo.
-Peak concentrations for 6.0 g SABRIL (vigabatrin oral solution) were approximately 2-fold higher than the peak concentrations following the 3.0 g single oral dose.
+There is no indication of a QT/QTc prolonging effect of SABRIL in single doses up to 6.0 g.
+In a randomized, placebo-controlled, crossover study, 58 healthy subjects were administered a single oral dose of SABRIL (3 g and 6 g) and placebo.
+Peak concentrations for 6.0 g SABRIL were approximately 2-fold higher than the peak concentrations following the 3.0 g single oral dose.

 Vigabatrin displayed linear pharmacokinetics after administration of single doses ranging from 0.5 g to 4 g, and after administration of repeated doses of 0.5 g and 2.0 g twice daily.
 Bioequivalence has been established between the oral solution and tablet formulations.
 The following PK information (Tmax, half-life, and clearance) of vigabatrin was obtained from stand-alone PK studies and population PK analyses.

 Following oral administration, vigabatrin is essentially completely absorbed.
-Time to maximum concentration (tmax) is approximately 1 hour for children (10 years – 16 years) and adults, and approximately 2.5 hours for infants (5 months – 2 years).
+The time to maximum concentration (Tmax) is approximately 1 hour for children (10 years – 16 years) and adults, and approximately 2.5 hours for infants (5 months – 2 years).
 There was little accumulation with multiple dosing in adult and pediatric patients.
-A food effect study involving administration of vigabatrin to healthy volunteers under fasting and fed conditions indicated that the Cmax was decreased by 33%, tmax was increased to 2 hours, and AUC was unchanged under fed conditions [see DOSAGE AND ADMINISTRATION].
+A food effect study involving administration of vigabatrin to healthy volunteers under fasting and fed conditions indicated that the Cmax was decreased by 33%, Tmax was increased to 2 hours, and AUC was unchanged under fed conditions.

 Metabolism and Elimination

 Vigabatrin is not significantly metabolized; it is eliminated primarily through renal excretion.
-The half-life of vigabatrin is about 5.7 hours for infants (5 months – 2 years), 9.5 hours for children (10 years – 16 years), and 10.5 hours for adults.
+The terminal half-life of vigabatrin is about 5.7 hours for infants (5 months – 2 years), 9.5 hours for children (10 years – 16 years), and 10.5 hours for adults.
 Following administration of C-vigabatrin to healthy male volunteers, about 95% of total radioactivity was recovered in the urine over 72 hours with the parent drug representing about 80% of this.
 Vigabatrin induces CYP2C9, but does not induce other hepatic cytochrome P450 enzyme systems.

 The renal clearance of vigabatrin in healthy elderly patients ( ≥ 65 years of age) was 36% less than those in healthy younger patients.
 This finding is confirmed by an analysis of data from a controlled clinical trial [see Use In Specific Populations].

 No gender differences were observed for the pharmacokinetic parameters of vigabatrin in patients.

-No specific study was conducted to investigate the effects of race on SABRIL (vigabatrin oral solution) pharmacokinetics.
+No specific study was conducted to investigate the effects of race on vigabatrin pharmacokinetics.
 A cross study comparison between 23 Caucasian and 7 Japanese patients who received 1, 2, and 4 g of vigabatrin indicated that the AUC, Cmax, and half-life were similar for the two populations.
-However, the mean renal clearance of Caucasians (5.2 L/hr) was about 25% higher than the Japanese (4 .0 L/hr).
+However, the mean renal clearance of Caucasians (5.2 L/hr) was about 25% higher than the Japanese (4.0 L/hr).
 Inter-subject variability in renal clearance was 20% in Caucasians and was 30% in Japanese.

-Mean AUC increased by 30% and the terminal half-life increased by 55% (8.1 hr vs 12.5 hr) in patients with mild renal impairment (CLcr from > 50-80 mL/min) in comparison to normal subjects.
+Mean AUC increased by 30% and the terminal half-life increased by 55% (8.1 hr vs 12.5 hr) in adult patients with mild renal impairment (CLcr from > 50 to 80 mL/min) in comparison to normal subjects.

-Mean AUC increased by two-fold and the terminal half-life increased by twofold in patients with moderate renal impairment (CLcr from > 30-50 mL/min) in comparison to normal subjects.
+Mean AUC increased by two-fold and the terminal half-life increased by two-fold in adult patients with moderate renal impairment (CLcr from > 30 to 50 mL/min) in comparison to normal subjects.

-Mean AUC increased by 4.5-fold and the terminal half-life increased by 3.5-fold in patients with severe renal impairment (CLcr from > 10-30 mL/min) in comparison to normal subjects.
+Mean AUC increased by 4.5-fold and the terminal half-life increased by 3.5-fold in adult patients with severe renal impairment (CLcr from > 10 to 30 mL/min) in comparison to normal subjects.

 Vigabatrin is not significantly metabolized.
-The pharmacokinetics of vigabatrin in patients with impaired liver function have not been studied.
+The pharmacokinetics of vigabatrin in patients with impaired liver function has not been studied.

-A 16% to 20% average reduction in total phenytoin plasma levels was reported in controlled clinical studies.
+A 16% to 20% average reduction in total phenytoin plasma levels was reported in adult controlled clinical studies.
 In vitro drug metabolism studies indicate that decreased phenytoin concentrations upon addition of vigabatrin therapy are likely to be the result of induction of cytochrome P450 2C enzymes in some patients.
-Although phenytoin dose adjustments are not routinely required, dose adjustment of phenytoin should be considered if clinically indicated.
+Although phenytoin dose adjustments are not routinely required, dose adjustment of phenytoin should be considered if clinically indicated [see DRUG INTERACTIONS].

 When co-administered with vigabatrin, phenobarbital concentration (from phenobarbital or primidone) was reduced by an average of 8% to 16%, and sodium valproate plasma concentrations were reduced by an average of 8%.
 These reductions did not appear to be clinically relevant.
-Based on population pharmacokinetics, carbamazepine, clorazepate, primidone, and sodium valproate appear to have no effect on plasma concentrations of vigabatrin.
+Based on population pharmacokinetics, carbamazepine, clorazepate, primidone, and sodium valproate appear to have no effect on plasma concentrations of vigabatrin [see DRUG INTERACTIONS].

 Co-administration of ethanol (0.6 g/kg) with vigabatrin (1.5 g twice daily) indicated that neither drug influences the pharmacokinetics of the other.

-In a double-blind, placebo-controlled study using a combination oral contraceptive containing 30 µg ethinyl estradiol and 150 µg levonorgestrel, vigabatrin (3 g/day) did not interfere significantly with the cytochrome P450 isoenzyme (CYPSA)-mediated metabolism of the contraceptive tested.
+In a double-blind, placebo-controlled study using a combination oral contraceptive containing 30 mcg ethinyl estradiol and 150 mcg levonorgestrel, vigabatrin (3 g/day) did not interfere significantly with the cytochrome P450 isoenzyme (CYP3A)-mediated metabolism of the contraceptive tested.
 Based on this study, vigabatrin is unlikely to affect the efficacy of steroid oral contraceptives.
-Additionally, no significant difference in pharmacokinetic parameters (elimination half-life, AUC, Cmax, apparent oral clearance, time to peak, and apparent volume of distribution) of vigabatrin were found after treatment with ethinyl estradiol and levonorgestrel.
+Additionally, no significant difference in pharmacokinetic parameters (elimination half-life, AUC, Cmax, apparent oral clearance, time to peak, and apparent volume of distribution) of vigabatrin were found after treatment with ethinyl estradiol and levonorgestrel [see DRUG INTERACTIONS].

-The effectiveness of SABRIL (vigabatrin oral solution) as adjunctive therapy in adult patients with CPS was established in two U.S. multicenter, double-blind, placebo-controlled, parallel-group clinical studies.
-A total of 357 adults (age 18 to 60 years) with CPS, with or without secondary generalization were enrolled (Studies 1 and 2).
+The effectiveness of SABRIL as adjunctive therapy in adult patients was established in two U.S. multicenter, double-blind, placebo-controlled, parallel-group clinical studies.
+A total of 357 adults (age 18 to 60 years) with complex partial seizures, with or without secondary generalization were enrolled (Studies 1 and 2).
 Patients were required to be on an adequate and stable dose of an anticonvulsant, and have a history of failure on an adequate regimen of carbamazepine or phenytoin.
 Patients had a history of about 8 seizures per month (median) for about 20 years (median) prior to entrance into the study.
-These studies were not capable by design of demonstrating direct superiority of SABRIL (vigabatrin oral solution) over any other anticonvulsant added to a regimen to which the patient had not adequately responded.
+These studies were not capable by design of demonstrating direct superiority of SABRIL over any other anticonvulsant added to a regimen to which the patient had not adequately responded.
 Further, in these studies patients had previously been treated with a limited range of anticonvulsants.